open/close all folders

 - Ryuko Matoi of Kill la Kill grows a pair of these when she activates Senketsu.

-- The eponymous heroine of Birdy the Mighty sports a pair and, like the rest of her hair, one lock is white, while the other is hot pink.
+- The eponymous heroine of Birdy the Mighty sports a pair.

 - Girls Bravo: Kosame frames her hair with a set to accentuate her professional appearance as a covert operative.